DMClVG/Toy/docs/toy-0.5.0.md

 # Dictionary

 Dictionaries are key-value collections of variables.
-Every key has a single associated value; any missing value is considered `null`.
+Every key has a single associated value; any missing value is considered `null`. `null` is an invalid key type.

 ```
 var dictionary: dict[string, string] = ["key one": "value one", "key two": "value two"];